 - Sales enablement: training, messaging, competitive intel

-- Marketing support: content, events, paid, ABM, whatever is real
+- Marketing support: content, events, paid, ABM

 - Leadership cadence: weekly 1:1s, forecasting rhythm, pipeline reviews